moseee6/CashKeep/README.md

-# 🏦 CashKeep: Cosmic Vault Edition
+#  CashKeep
-**CashKeep** is a high-performance, minimalist financial tracking application made to help users track their expenditure on a daily basis
+ CashKeep is a high-performance, minimalist financial tracking application made to help users track their expenditure on a daily basis

+The application streamlines liquidity management by replacing cluttered traditional banking interfaces with a high-performance, "Cosmic" UI for faster transaction authorization and auditing.

+Its primary purpose is to provide a secure environment for users to be able to trcak and monitor their money and how it is spent.
+For more information kindly contcat me on whatsapp.
+0733428661
 Live site link

 https://moseee6.github.io/CashKeep/
 ---